-In the past, the cosmetics industry has been very much a physical retail experience with sales assistants at department stores ready with samples geared towards pleasing the senses to encourage a sale.
+In the past, the cosmetics industry has been very much a physical retail experience.
+Sales assistants at department stores are ready with samples geared towards pleasing the senses of the customer.
 However, investment in technology by larger cosmetics companies has led to a digital transformation in the industry while still allowing emerging brands to flourish at the same time.

-These significant changes indicate that technology is now a core part of the industry strategy and other industries should be keen to follow.
+These significant changes indicate that technology is now a core part of any industry strategy and other industries should be keen to follow.

 The in-store experience

 Sales assistants have now become beauty experts and are on hand to give customers on the spot tutorials, advice and even make-overs to build brand authority on products to increase sales and customer loyalty.